RISE in Ethiopia

 "Ethiopia offers researchers a chance to explore the ways to expand universal education with a true push on learning, and, at the same time, to understand how to emphasise equity for all," Pritchett said.
 "Ethiopia is in many ways thriving and bursting with aspirations, but at the same time, it is confronting a legacy of poverty.
 Primary school enrolment increased only recently, so the stock of educated people is very low, and many students in school are first-generation learners."

 The Ethiopian Country Research Team is a multidisciplinary group with expertise in economics, education, political science, development studies, anthropology, and psychology.
-The project is an international partnership of researchers at universities and research centres worldwide, and is coordinated by the Ethiopian Development Research Institute and University of Cambridge’s Research for Equitable Access and Learning Centre.
+The project is an international partnership of researchers at universities and research centres worldwide, and is coordinated by the Policy Studies Institute and University of Cambridge’s Research for Equitable Access and Learning Centre.
 Partner institutions include the Institute of Educational Research at Addis Ababa University, and the Ethiopian Education Strategy Centre.
 Other partners include the University College London Institute of Education, Cornell University, and Stockholm University.